shivanshu1234/LC-classifier/README.md

 * Now, it is highly recommended that you create a virtual environment for this project, follow [this](https://docs.python-guide.org/dev/virtualenvs/#virtualenvironments-ref) guide if you're not familiar with virtuals envs.

-* After creating and activating a virtual env, got to the directory with the `requirements.txt` file and run `pip3 install -r requirements.txt` to install the dependencies.
+* After creating and activating a virtual env, go to the directory with the `requirements.txt` file and run `pip3 install -r requirements.txt` to install the dependencies.
 This step will require some time and a decent internet connection to complete.

 * Now go to the directory with the `manage.py` file and run `python manage.py migrate`.
 This will create the database for your app.